 Our factory

-One of the most advanced silver jewelry manufacturer in Thailand we have over 1350 square meters with over 10,000 items that we produce. exporting all over the world with the best quality for the most competetive prices.
+One of the most advanced silver jewelry manufacturer in Thailand we have over 1350 square meters with over 10,000 items that we produce. exporting all over the world with the best quality for the most competitive prices.

 Designing department